 When you’re struggling with a mental health issue, substance abuse can significantly increase your risk of suicide.
 Not only can treatment help you overcome your addiction, but it can also help alleviate mental health symptoms like depression or suicidal thoughts.
 A person with a dual diagnosis has both a mental disorder, like depression, and a substance use disorder.
 The best treatment for dual diagnosis is integrated intervention, which means you receive care for both your diagnosed mental illness and substance use disorder at the same time.
 Here are a few common elements of treatment:

-Trained medical staff will monitor you 24/7 and provide tapering amounts of the substance or its medical alternative to lessen the effects of withdrawal.
+Trained staff will monitor you 24/7 and provide tapering amounts of the substance or an alternative to lessen the effects of withdrawal.

 - Inpatient rehabilitation

-A person struggling with a dual diagnosis may benefit from an inpatient rehabilitation setting where they can receive medical and mental health care around the clock.
+A person struggling with a dual diagnosis may benefit from an inpatient rehabilitation setting where they can receive health care around the clock.

 - Cognitive behavioral therapy (CBT)